Shifting Gender Norms in East and Southern Africa: Insights from Peers in Social and Behavior Change for Family Planning and Reproductive Health

 As we move forward, we encourage SBC practitioners to reflect on these insights and consider how to apply them in their specific contexts to enhance FP/RH programs.
 Staying connected and continuing to share insights and innovations also assures our collective success.
 Follow us on LinkedIn for ongoing updates and actionable strategies from the Learning Circles and explore our tools and resources—such as Getting Practical: Integrating Social Norms into SBC Programs, Gender Equality Check-in Tool, and Shifting Social and Gender Norms as Part of Social and Behavior Change course: Part 1 and Part 2, coming soon.
 Together, we can foster healthier, more equitable communities.

-Written by: Lisa Mwaikambo, KM Advisor
+Written by: Lisa Mwaikambo, Knowledge Management Advisor